 Upon learning of Richard II’s denial of his rights, an enraged Henry planned an invasion.
 Raising an army, Henry returned to England from exile.
 As he traveled, the young noble gained further support from the nobility.
 Once Richard returned in August, the king quickly realized that his cousin had more support than him.
 Understanding the situation, Richard peacefully surrendered.

 Although Henry had initially invaded England to regain his dukedom, the new duke of Lancaster saw a unique opportunity with his cousin’s capture.
 Under the pretext of ridding England of a tyrant, Henry decided to claim the throne.
 The duke argued that his descent from King Henry III allowed him to succeed Richard.
 At first resistant, Richard ultimately abdicated his throne on September 30, 1399.
 In turn, his cousin succeeded him as Henry IV.
-His ascension established the Lancastrian branch of the Plantagenet royal family as England’s new rulers.
+His ascension established the house of Lancaster as England’s new rulers.

 After Henry IV came to the throne, the deposed Richard II would be imprisoned.
 In October, the former king was sent to Pontefract Castle.
 For the next four months, Richard remained in captivity.
 In January 1400, some of the king’s supporters attempted to free him.
 However, Henry crushed their rebellion.
 Convinced that his cousin should die, Richard would be executed sometime in February.

 Richard II inherited the English throne at a young age.
 During his reign, the king spent many years under his uncle’s influence.
 After failing to assert his authority, the Lords Apellant forced Richard to submit to theirs.
 Upon overcoming the group, the king flaunted his power by seizing member’s wealth and lands.
 His arrogance in doing so led to his downfall and abdication.
 Henry IV’s overthrowal of Richard would set in motion the War of the Roses decades later.